-During fiscal 2015, we expect to invest in our business at an increased rate as compared to fiscal 2014.
-Our investments are expected to be directed primarily to our new-store development program, enhancements to existing stores and supply chain infrastructure, and the acquisition of IMC.
-The amount of our investments in our new-store program is impacted by different factors, including such factors as whether the building and land are purchased (requiring higher investment) or leased (generally lower investment), located in the United States, Mexico or Brazil, or located in urban or rural areas.
-During fiscal 2014, fiscal 2013, and fiscal 2012, our capital expenditures have increased by approximately 6%, 10% and 18%, respectively, as compared to the prior year.
-Our mix of store openings has moved away from build-to-suit leases (lower initial capital investment) to ground leases and land purchases (higher initial capital investment), resulting in increased capital expenditures per store over the previous three years, and we expect this trend to continue during the fiscal year ending August 29, 2015.
+During fiscal 2016, we expect to invest in our business at an increased rate as compared to fiscal 2015.
+Our investments are expected to be directed primarily to new locations, supply chain infrastructure, enhancements to existing locations and investments in technology.
+The amount of our investments in our new locations is impacted by different factors, including such factors as whether the building and land are purchased (requiring higher investment) or leased (generally lower investment), located in the United States, Mexico or Brazil, or located in urban or rural areas.
+During fiscal 2015, 2014, and fiscal 2013, our capital expenditures have increased by approximately 10%, 6%, and 10%, respectively, as compared to the prior year.

-In addition to the building and land costs, our new-store development program requires working capital, predominantly for inventories.
+In addition to the building and land costs, our new locations require working capital, predominantly for inventories.
 Historically, we have negotiated extended payment terms from suppliers, reducing the working capital required and resulting in a high accounts payable to inventory ratio.
+During fiscal 2013, 2014, and 2015, we initiated a variety of strategic tests focused on increasing inventory availability, which increased our inventory per location.
+Many of our vendors have supported our initiative to update our product assortments by providing extended payment terms.
+These extended payment terms have allowed us to continue our high accounts payable to inventory ratio.
+We had an accounts payable to inventory ratio of 112.9% at August 29, 2015, 114.9% at August 30, 2014, and 115.6% at August 31, 2013.
+The decrease from fiscal 2014 to fiscal 2015 was driven by the inclusion of IMC.
 We plan to continue leveraging our inventory purchases; however, our ability to do so may be limited by our vendors' capacity to factor their receivables from us.
 Certain vendors participate in financing arrangements with financial institutions whereby they factor their receivables from us, allowing them to receive payment on our invoices at a discounted rate.